datarootsio/knowledgebase_guardian/README.md

     * If no contradiction is detected, the document is added to the vector store.
     * If a contradiction is detected, the document is not added and we keep a log of the failed attempt.

+# Prerequisites

+The code in this repo will work on Linux and MacOS systems with an installed Python version of 3.8 or higher.

+You should have access to either Azure OpenAI or the regular OpenAI service. <br>
+When using Azure OpenAI, make sure to first deploy an embedding and an LLM.
+Then fill in the necessary environment variables in the [setup_azure.sh](/scripts/setup_azure.sh) script. <br>
+When using the regular OpenAI service, take note of your API key.

 # ⚡️ Quickstart

 To get you started quickly, we provided a small demo example.
 If you prefer to play around with your own data, you can jump ahead to the next section. <br>